Esri/pyprt/README.md

 # PyPRT - Python Bindings for CityEngine SDK

-PyPRT is a Python binding for PRT (Esri CityEngine Procedural Runtime).
+PyPRT is a Python binding for PRT (ArcGIS CityEngine Procedural Runtime).
 It enables the execution of CityEngine CGA rules within Python.
 PyPRT allows to easily and efficiently generate 3D geometries.

 ## Table of Contents